Marine engineers operate, service and repair engines, and mechanical and electronic equipment on ships and boats.

 Progression and specialisations

-Marine engineers can advance to work on larger and more complex vessels, move into engineering work in other industries, or progress to roles such as ship's surveyor.
+Marine engineers can progress to work on larger and more complex vessels, move into engineering work in other industries, or move into roles such as ship's surveyor.

-- Fishing industry marine engineers work on vessels ranging from small inshore fishing boats to large factory trawlers.
+- fishing vessels ranging from small inshore fishing boats to large factory trawlers

-- Restricted-limit vessel marine engineers work on vessels in restricted waters, such as harbour tugs and ferries, charter launches or small cargo ships.
+- in restricted waters, such as harbours, on harbour tugs and ferries, charter launches or small cargo ships.